nxp-imx/imx-smw/Documentations/user_manual/source/capabilities/key_management.rst

-The OEM Master key attributes are almost pre-defined, the following :numref:`oem_mk_attributes` lists the value to set in the signed payload and the SMW key attributes.
+The OEM Master key attributes are almost pre-defined, the following :ref:`oem_mk_attributes` table lists the value to set in the signed payload and the SMW key attributes.

 The signed payload defined also a ``derived key group`` field where the key